ishine/das/_sources/tutorials_gui/annotate.md

 Song is annotated by left-clicking the waveform or spectrogram view.
 If an event-like song type is active, a single left click marks the time of an event.
 A segment-like song type requires two clicks---one for each boundary of the segment.

 ## Annotate by thresholding the waveform
-Annotation of events can be sped up with the "Thresholding mode”, which detects peaks in the sound energy exceeding a threshold.
-Activate thresholding mode via the _Annotations_ menu.
+Annotation of events can be sped up with the "Thresholding mode”, which detects events as peaks in the sound energy that exceed a threshold.
+Activate thresholding mode via the _Annotations/Toggle thresholding mode_ menu.
 This will display a draggable horizontal line - the detection threshold - and a smooth pink waveform - the energy envelope of the waveform.
 Adjust the threshold so that only “correct” peaks in the envelope cross the threshold and then press `I` to annotate these peaks as events.

 :::{figure} xb_thres-fig
 <img src="/images/xb_thres_opt.gif" alt="annotate song" width="700px">